Galeas per montes: Consequences

-The fleet's presence on the lake allowed the Venetians to resupply Brescia, though these operations were soon noticed and contrasted by the Milanese navy.
-The two navies faced each other in two battles on April 12 and September 26 1439, both seeing the defeat of the Venetians.
+The fleet's presence on the lake allowed the Venetians to resupply Brescia, though these operations were soon noticed and contested by the Milanese navy.
+The two navies faced each other in two battles on April 12 and September 26, 1439, both seeing the defeat of the Venetians.

 The Venetians finally managed to re-capture Lake Garda and Brescia only in 1440.
 An instrumental step in this victory was the naval battle in April 1440, where the Venetian fleet inflicted a major defeat to the Milanese navy on the waters off the Ponale pass.

 A painting by Tintoretto in the Doge's Palace's Sala del Maggior Consiglio celebrates this victory.